 2. Driving in Morocco

-Getting out and about and seeing the sights of Morocco under your own steam really is a great way to do it.
+We highly recommend getting out and about and seeing the sights of Morocco under your own steam.
 Here’s a great article with more tips on driving in Morocco.

 3. Food in Morocco

 The food in Morocco is safe to eat and is very tasty.
 There are lots of fantastic restaurants in Morocco but it always pays to do your research.

 The staple food in Morocco is a tagine (usually lamb or chicken) which is a couscous based dish with vegetables, dried fruits and spices and cooked in a tagine dish.

 You’ll also find grilled meats and bread.
 We advise staying away from salads and only eating fruit that you can peel or vegetables that have been washed, peeled and cooked well.